-Component Input Technical simulation Market-economic simulation Wind power Offshore wind Photovoltaic Wave power River Hydro Electric capacity and Hourly distribution Are given priority in the electricity production Are given priority in the electricity production.
+Component Input Technical simulation Market-economic simulation Wind power Offshore wind Photovoltaic Wave power River Hydro Tidal and CSP Solar Power Electric capacity and Hourly distribution Grid stabilization share Are given priority in the electricity production Are given priority in the electricity production.
 Marginal production costs are defined as zero.
 Hydro power Electric capacity Efficiency Storage capacity Annual Water supply Hourly distribution of water Variable operational costs First, best possible utilisation of all water input given limitations on capacities is calculated and used as input.
 Secondly, Hydro power is relocated in the best possible way to avoid excess electricity production.
 Identify highest possible production given water input and distribution, turbine capacity and water storage capacity.
 Sell such maximum production at the highest possible market prices to achieve the highest possible income.
 Reversible Hydro Power Same input as Hydro plus Pump Capacity Pump Efficiency Pump variable opr.
 Costs Same as Hydropower plus In the end, the Pump is used in order to avoid excess electricity production and the Turbine to avoid production on condensing power plants.
 Same as Hydro power plus The hydro power pump and turbine are used to optimise the profit of the plant based on marginal costs and losses in the energy conversion Geothermal Power Electric capacity Efficiency Hourly distribution Variable operational costs Is given priority in the electricity production.
 Produce whenever the electricity price is higher than the variable operational costs.
 Solar thermal in district heating system For each three DH groups: Annual production Hourly distribution Heat storage capacity Losses in heat storage Is given priority in the district heating supply.
 Is given priority in the heat production.
 Marginal production costs are defined as zero.
 Solar thermal in individual houses For each nine groups: Annual production Hourly distribution Heat storage capacity Is given priority in the heat supply.
 Is given priority in the heat production.
 Marginal production costs are defined as zero.
+Concentrated solar power (CSP) Annual solar input Storage capacity Storage efficiency Hourly distribution First, best possible utilisation of all solar thermal input given limitations on capacities is calculated and used as input.
+Identify highest possible production given solar input and distribution, power capacity and solar storage capacity.
+Power capacity Power efficiency Stabilisation share Secondly, CSP is relocated in the best possible way to avoid excess electricity production.
+Sell such maximum production at the highest possible market prices to achieve the highest possible income.
+Note: In case of CEEP the CSP production is lost Note: In case of CEEP the CSP production is lost